Home / Blog / Business financial ratios

 Solvency ratios for long-term financial health

-Interest coverage ratio: importance in measuring debt serviceability
+Interest coverage ratio: assessing debt serviceability

 Interest coverage ratio = EBIT / interest expense